justjake/yoga/README.md

 ### .NET
 .NET testing is not integrated in buck yet, you might need to set up .NET testing environment.
 We have a script which to launch C# test on macOS, `csharp/tests/Facebook.Yoga/test_macos.sh`.

+### Ruby
+Ruby testing is not integrated in to buck either.
+To set up the ruby project, run `ruby/bin/setup`, which will install `bundler` if necessary, and then install Ruby dependencies.
+Then, run the tests with `ruby/bin/test`.

+The ruby gem is published under the name [yoga_layout](https://rubygems.org/gems/yoga_layout).

 ## Code style
 For the main C implementation of Yoga clang-format is used to ensure a consistent code style.
 Please run `bash format.sh` before submitting a pull request.
 For other languages just try to follow the current code style.